RedDotRocket/AgentUp/docs/getting-started/first-agent.md

 # Create Your First AI Agent

-In this tutorial, you'll create a simple as they come, out of the box basic AgentUp agent.
+In this tutorial, you'll create a simple as they come, out of the box, basic AgentUp agent.
 This will help you understand the core concepts and get hands-on experience with the framework.

 !!!
 Prerequisites
     - AgentUp installed ([Installation Guide](installation.md))
     - Basic understanding of YAML configuration
     - Terminal/command prompt access
+    - Familiarity with JSON-RPC (optional, but helpful)
 ## Create the Agent Project

 ```bash